 DUTIES AND RESPONSIBILITIES:

 To perform this job successfully, an individual must be able to perform each duty and responsibility satisfactorily.
-The requirements listed are representative of the education and training, knowledge and experience, and skills and abilities required.
+The requirements listed are representative of the education, knowledge/experience, and skills/abilities required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-Strong phone etiquette is a must.

 –Knowledge and Experience:

 - 3+ years of recruiting experience